kartevonmorgen/ofdb-cli/README.md

 ofdb --api-url https://dev.ofdb.io/v0/ import --opencage-api-key 2049603a30ec4cb8a96c2c7fe662dc96 --report-file import-report.json "entries.csv"
 ```

+NOTE: replace the OpenCage API key with a valid one.

+#### Opencage API-Key

+- To make the geocoding work, you need an API-Key from https://opencagedata.com/
+- Please sign-up there https://opencagedata.com/users/sign_up (SSO with Github)
+  and then you find directly your API-Keys: https://opencagedata.com/dashboard#api-keys

 ### CSV Review

 Make sure the CSV file has all required fields (an example can be found in [`tests/review-example.csv`](https://github.com/kartevonmorgen/ofdb-cli/blob/master/tests/review-example.csv)).